 - Exposure therapy is a form of behavior theory that works to reduce the fear of the traumatic event through gradual exposure.
 Exposure therapy has been shown to reduce anxiety and depression, improve social adjustment, and organize trauma memory.

 - Cognitive-behavioral therapy for trauma helps work towards changing incorrect or irrational thoughts and increasing your knowledge, skills, and ability to manage traumatic triggers.

 - Trauma survivor group therapy is helpful because it promotes social connection and support by hearing others’ stories and sharing your own.
 Groups can vary in nature, and it is crucial to choose one that is in line with your experiences, needs, and journey.

 Related Reading: What You Need to Know Before Pursuing PTSD Treatment with EMDR

 Unprocessed trauma can be paralyzing and disrupt the quality of your life.
 A qualified trauma therapist will guide you through the healing of your trauma, empowering you to become an active participant in life.
-If you are in the Chicagoland area, reach out to a Life Care Wellness counselor at (630) 423-5935 for help and support.
+If you are in the Chicagoland area, please reach out to us in our locations in Glen Ellyn, Chicago (Jefferson Park), Sycamore, or Yorkville for help and support.
 You do not need to go through this alone.